 Get Help Quick With 1-800-BETS OFF

 The 1-800-BETS OFF (1-800-238-7633) helpline is sponsored by the Iowa Gambling Treatment Program and funded by a State of Iowa general appropriation to the Iowa Department of Public Health's Iowa Gambling Treatment Program.
-This helpline is a resource for problem gamblers and their loved ones in Iowa.
+It is a resource for problem gamblers and their loved ones in Iowa.
 The 1-800-BETS OFF website offers valuable information, such as how to spot the warning signs of compulsive gambling and where to turn for help.
 Live outside of Iowa?
 Call 1-800-522-4700.

 Self-Guided Program: Your First Step to Change